 children who fantasized sexual activity with a family member.
 See

 My therapist said I was sexually

 molested although I was not.
-She said I was repressing bad memories,
+She said I was hiding bad memories,

 but my family were good.
-My father was devoted to me and would never
+My father would never

 hurt me, but my therapist tried to make me fantasize sex with him.

-She said "I know you were molested because you have the symptoms
+She said "I know you were molested because you have symptoms

-of adults who were molested as children - I have them too."
+of people who were molested as children - I have them too."